-Doink the Clown found fame in early 1990s WWE, but there was trouble along the way with Matt Borne, the man behind the paint.
+Doink the Clown found fame in early 1990s WWE, but there was, unfortunately, trouble along the way for Matt Borne, the man behind the paint.

 Matt Borne – Before Doink the Clown